Scott Walker (singer): Legacy

 In 2018, Walker published Sundog, a book of selected lyrics.
 The book is divided into six sections: "The 60s", "Tilt", "The Drift", "Bish Bosch", "Soused" and "New Songs".
 The foreword to the book was written by Irish novelist Eimear McBride.

 Many artists have expressed their admiration for Walker or cited him as an influence, including David Bowie, Alex Turner, Marc Almond, Bauhaus, Goldfrapp, Neil Hannon of The Divine Comedy, Julian Cope (who compiled the Fire Escape in the Sky: The Godlike Genius of Scott Walker compilation in 1981), Jarvis Cocker, Anohni, Thom Yorke and Radiohead, Steven Wilson of Porcupine Tree, and Mikael Åkerfeldt of Opeth (particularly expressed in their joint project Storm Corrosion), Tim Bowness of No-Man, Leonard Cohen, Efterklang, East India Youth, Kevin Hufnagel, Ihsahn, Russell Mills, Dennis Rea, John Baizley of Baroness, Brian Eno. and Beck.

-Filmmaker Brady Corbet dedicated his 2024 film The Brutalist to Walker’s memory.
+The filmmaker Brady Corbet dedicated his 2024 film The Brutalist to Walker’s memory.